 Movements of the cervical and lumbar regions are greater than the thoracic regions during activity.
 The elasticity of vertebral disks—largest in the cervical and lumbar regions—allows the bony vertebrae of the spine to move easily upon one another.
 Elasticity declines with age.

 CASE 76-1 ACUTE ABDOMINAL AND BACK PAIN IN AN EMERGENT SETTING

 An 81-year-old man with a history of myocardial infarction 10 years ago presented with new-onset low back pain and crampy abdominal pain that had begun 2 hours prior.
 He had never had this type of back pain before.
 His exam revealed a blood pressure of 110/70 mm Hg.
-His creatinine was 2.5 mg/dL with a glomerular filtration rate of < 35/mL/1.73 m2 which is his baseline ...
+His creatinine was 2.5 mg/dL with a glomerular filtration rate of < 35/mL/1.73 m2 which is ...